CHMMaas/PredictionTools/README.md

 1. Uno's C-index for val.surv.mi()

 Update 8 december 2023: added features
-1. Fun.event() function added that translates linear predictor and baseline hazard for a specific time point into predicted probabilities
+1. fun.event() function added that translates linear predictor and baseline hazard for a specific time point into predicted probabilities
+2. Updated the example of val.surv.mi()

 # Load
 library(PredictionTools)